t4qjXH8N/ioBroker.wiffi-wz/README.md

 # ioBroker.wiffi-wz
 =================

-This is an [ioBroker](https://github.com/ioBroker/ioBroker) Adapter to retrieve sensor data from the [Wiffi-wz](http://www.stall.biz/project/der-wiffi-wz-2-0-der-wohnzimmersensor).
+This is an [ioBroker](https://github.com/ioBroker/ioBroker) Adapter to retrieve sensor data from the [Wiffi-wz](http://www.stall.biz/project/der-wiffi-wz-2-0-der-wohnzimmersensor) and the [Weatherman](https://www.stall.biz/project/weatherman-die-perfekte-wetterstation-fuer-die-hausautomation).
 Multiple Wiffi-wz are supported.
 Due to the very low latency (typically < 3s) it is possible to use the IR motion sensors to trigger an action like switching the lights on or off.

 The Wiffi-wz is a device that combines eight sensors in a single unit.
 Currently the following sensors are available: